 In order to receive consideration for a grant, an organization must be eligible and submit a grant application.
-Eligibility: grant recipients must be a 501(c)(3) organization that serves the greater Detroit region, must be consistent with the mission of the Foundation and must submit a completed grant application.
+Eligibility: Grant recipients must be a 501(c)(3) organization that serves the greater Detroit region, must be consistent with the mission of the Detroit Red Wings Foundation and must submit a completed grant application.

 Click here to view the grant application.

 In 2010, the Detroit Red Wings Foundation launched its signature program, the Detroit Red Wings School Youth Hockey Program, a street and floor hockey initiative in which the Wings provide equipment and hands-on instruction to local elementary schools.
 In partnership with Blue Cross Blue Shield of Michigan and the Kroger Company of Michigan, the Wings visited one hundred elementary schools throughout Michigan during the 2011-12 season.
 Each school received two full sets of floor hockey equipment complete with hockey sticks and nets to encourage students to stay active and healthy through the sport of hockey.

 The Detroit Red Wings and the Detroit Red Wings Foundation will fund 115 school visits during the 2012-13 season!

 Try Hockey for Free:

 The Detroit Red Wings Foundation partnered with the Michigan Amateur Hockey Association (MAHA) to fund twenty on-ice, hockey clinics.
 The one day clinics introduced 898 children to the sport of hockey.
 For most, it was their first on-ice experience.
 The clinics introduce kids to basic hockey skills such as skating, puck handling and shooting.
 The Detroit Red Wings Foundation will fund thirty clinics during the 2012-13 season.